-It was good to run with a friend.
-We told each other we would look out for each other throughout the run and she kept me distracted from my distances.
-Through the run until I caught up with her at 30km, I was looking out for her ‘bright tee, blue cap.’
-Because it wa sheer first marathon, I waited for her at the finish for about 5 minutes and then we ran back to the finish together.
+Having a friend to look out for helps.
+We told each other we would look out for each other throughout the run and she kept me distracted through my distances.
+Through the run until I caught up with her at 30km, I was looking out for her bright tee and blue cap.
+It was her first marathon so I waited for her at the finish for about 5 minutes and then we ran to the finish together.